FriedmanM/web-dev-hw/project-1/readme.md

 All in all, now that I have things sorta-kinda figured out, I feel like I am going to thoroughly enjoy this class.
 I have always had an interest in coding and programming, and since I am still an *undeclared* student, this class is making me consider it as a career choice.

+I've just tried the commit feature with the Version Control System.
+I rather enjoy the fact that you can go back and see the changes made.

 ---

 ### BONUS FEATURE: